microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserMobileAppTroubleshootingEventAppLogCollectionRequest.md

 ```

 ### -ErrorMessage
-Error message if any during the upload process
+Indicates error message if any during the upload process.

 ```yaml
 Type: System.String